JulianAbaroa/AutoTheater-MCC/README.md

 AutoTheater-MCC is an automated cinematography and replay orchestration framework for Halo: The Master Chief Collection.
 Built upon the Librarian internal core, it utilizes a non-invasive proxy injection method to interface with the game engine, enabling automated camera management and event-driven replay playback.

+The core vision behind this project was to create a practical tool for content creation.
+By automating camera management and playback pacing, it aims to simplify the process of capturing cinematic footage, moving away from manual theater controls to a more reliable, event-driven system.

 ## Workflow Overview

 The tool operates in two distinct phases to ensure data accuracy and reliable orchestration: